reqnroll/Reqnroll/docs/Extend/Decorators.md

     }
     ```

-1. Install the GeneratorPlugin NuGet package to the SpecFlow project.
+1. Install the GeneratorPlugin NuGet package to the Reqnroll project.
 Once the installation finishes, it should look like this:

     ![Generator plugin installed](../_static/images/generator_plugin_installed.png)